 National Lottery Grants for Heritage

-On the 25th November, the National Lottery Heritage Fund (NLHF) resumed accepting applications for project grants from £3,000-£10,000 and £10,000-£100,000, looking for projects with emphasis on organisational resilience and inclusion.
+On the 25th November, the National Lottery Heritage Fund (NLHF) resumed accepting applications for its Grants for Heritage programme.
+Offering grants from £3,000-£10,000 and £10,000-£100,000, looking for projects with emphasis on organisational resilience and inclusion.
 Beginning 8th February 2021 they will also resume accepting applications from £100,000-£250,000 and £250,000-£5M, expecting projects to demonstrate that they're building long-term environmental sustainability and inclusion into their plans.
 The funding will support heritage organisations to adapt to changed circumstances, to closely examine their existing business models and to develop new, creative, and more resilient ways of operating.

 Museum fundraising guidance